Thank God I Found You: Commercial performance

 In the United States, Columbia released "Thank God I Found You" to radio stations as the second single from Rainbow in November 1999.
 A physical single was later released on January 25, 2000, in the US and on February 28, 2000, in the United Kingdom.
 The issue dated December 11, 1999, debuted at number eighty-two on the Billboard Hot 100—Carey's lowest debut at the time.
 On the week dated February 19, 2000, the song reached number-one on the US Billboard Hot 100 chart, becoming Carey's fifteenth number-one single and marking her eleventh consecutive year with a number-one song.
 It remained Carey's last number-one hit in the US until 2005's "We Belong Together" and, to date, remains 98 Degrees' only number-one song; Joe, meanwhile, would only receive one more number-one hit later in his career: 2001's "Stutter".
-It was certified Gold by the Recording Industry Association of America (RIAA) in February 2000.
+It was certified Platinum by the Recording Industry Association of America (RIAA) in February 2000.
 By February 2001 the single had sold 687,000 copies in the US alone.
 In Canada, the single debuted and peaked at number two on the Canadian Singles Chart.